-BAL: Press this button lightly so it extends.
+BAL: Press this knob lightly so it extends.
 Turn the knob to move the sound to the left or right speakers.
 The middle position is a detent and balances the speakers.

-FADE: Press this button lightly so it extends.
-Turn the knob to move the sound to the front or rear speakers.
+FADE: Turn the knob to move the sound to the front or rear speakers.
 The middle position is a detent and balances the speakers.